github-nua-cc/variable-naming/README.md

 # Code Comparison

-This project contains three html pages with three different attach to them.
-The `html` and `css` is identical for each of these pages, except for which script they use in the background.
+This project contains three html pages with three different scripts attached to them.
+The `html` and `css` is identical for all pages.
 Each of the scripts produces the same result, but their styles are slightly different.
 In class we will look at them and debate which one seems best to us.

 ## The Display Text Array